seamplex/feenox/README4hackers.markdown

 The input file…

-- has one-to-one correspondence with the human description of the problem
+- has a [one-to-one correspondence with the human description of the problem][]
-- is Git-traceable (the mesh is defined in a separate file created by Gmsh, which may or may not be tracked)
+- is Git-traceable ([the mesh is defined in a separate file][] created by Gmsh, which may or may not be tracked)
-- allows the user to enter algebraic expressions whenever a numerical value is needed (everything is an expression)
+- allows the user to enter [algebraic expressions whenever a numerical value is needed][] (everything is an expression)
-- understands definitions (nouns) and instructions (verbs).
+- understands [definitions (nouns) and instructions (verbs)][].
 FeenoX has an actual instruction pointer that loops over the instruction set (there might even be conditional blocks).
-- is simple for simple files (but might get more complicated for mor complex problems).
+- is [simple for simple files][] (but might get [more complicated for mor complex problems][]).
 Remember Alan Kay’s quote: “simple things should be simple and complex things should be possible.”

-Following the Unix rule of silence, the output is 100% user-defined
-output: if there are not explicit output instructions, FeenoX will not write anything.
+Following the Unix rule of silence, [the output is 100% user-defined][]: if there are not explicit output instructions, FeenoX will not write anything.
 And probably nothing will be computed (because FeenoX is smart and will not compute things that are not actually needed).

 [^1]: Here “[Markdown][]” means ([Pandoc][] + [Git][] + [Github][] /
     [Gitlab][] / [Gitea][])